 America does not guarantee new mothers paid leave.
 Although there are 12 weeks of job-guaranteed available under the Family and Medical Leave Act, it is unpaid and employers with fewer than 50 employees are exempt.

-Currently, there are nine (9) states in the country, including the District of Columbia that offer, or will offer, paid family leave to new parents to bond with a newborn baby or provide care for a seriously ill family member.
+Currently, there are fourteen (14) states in the country, along with the District of Columbia that offer, or will offer, paid family leave to new parents to bond with a newborn baby or provide care for a seriously ill family member.

 However, paid family leave (a.k.a Family Leave Insurance) isn’t an entitlement.
 Rather it is an income replacement insurance that employees contribute to through a small deduction from their paycheck every month.

-EITC, the Earned Income Tax Credit is a tax benefit designed primarily to help low- to moderate-income working parents whose earned income falls below a certain limit — particularly those who owe little or no income tax.
+EITC, the Earned Income Tax Credit is a tax benefit designed primarily to help low- to moderate-income working parents whose earned income falls below a certain limit.

 Click to explore other tax-saving benefits.